Select a state to see who inherits the intestate estate of anyone who dies without a will according to its intestacy laws

 In reality, much of the answer to these questions about the distribution of intestate property depends upon where you permanently reside and which of your family members are living at the time of your death, as these will determine which intestacy laws will apply in order to determine the proper order of intestate succession.
 Some other factors that affect your intestate estate’s distribution include how the property is owned, where the property is located, and even the family relationship that your living relatives have with one another.

 Making the answer to this question even more difficult is the fact that every American state has its own laws that determine who will own the property of every intestate decedent and none of the states follow the exact same system.
 What is possibly the most important factor to understand is that these intestacy laws apply to every person.

 With each state having its own unique laws, generalized statements about the process are frequently inaccurate.
 The complexity of these laws also makes written examples difficult to understand, as well as inapplicable to most people.
 Although these laws apply to everyone, it is incredibly difficult to find real examples of how they are applied.

-Numerous sites reprint the intestacy statutes, but even people who are familiar with the laws often have to sketch out diagrams to work with certain fact patterns.
+Certain sites reprint the intestacy statutes, but even people who are familiar with the laws often have to sketch out diagrams to work with certain fact patterns.
 There are also many sites with generalized “what if” scenarios that discuss basic intestate distribution possibilities.
 However, these discussions don’t address every meaningful “what if” scenario, much less every possible scenario.
 More importantly, statute reprints and generalized discussions don’t perform any of the mathematical calculations.

-Kurt R. Nilson’s Intestacy Calculators℠ are the first interactive programs that give personally meaningful examples of how the intestate laws operate by determining any person’s heirs, together with the dollar amount of the estate each heir will receive, based upon individual family and financial circumstances entered by the user.
+Kurt R. Nilson’s Intestacy Evaluators℠ are the first interactive programs that give personally meaningful examples of how the intestate laws operate by determining any person’s heirs, together with the dollar amount of the estate each heir will receive, based upon individual family and financial circumstances entered by the user.